-Enjoy activities such as surfing from premier beaches; hiking along a once-in-a-lifetime trail into a dramatic mountain range; and explore Golden Bay region with some of the world’s clearest water and a Ngarua Cave system.
+Enjoy activities that encompass surfing from premier beaches; hiking along a once-in-a-lifetime trail into a dramatic mountain range; and exploring Golden Bay region featuring some of the world’s clearest waters and a fascinating cave system.
 Walk the Brick Bay Sculpture Trail, featuring contemporary sculpture by established and emerging artists.
-Enjoy a day’s cruise in the Abel Tasman National Park, exploring the coastline, Fisherman’s Islands and the Tonga Island seal colony.
-Explore the vineyards of the Marlborough wine-growing region.
-Discover New Zealand’s distinctive cities such as Nelson with its many artisans and boutique shops, and Kaikoura, the first local authority in the world to become a Green Globe certified community.
+Explore the rugged coastline during a day cruise in the Abel Tasman National Park as well as Fisherman’s Islands and the Tonga Island seal colony.
+Take in the vineyards of the Marlborough wine-growing region.
+Take in New Zealand’s distinctive cities such as Nelson with its artisans and boutique shops, and Kaikoura, the first local authority in the world to become a Green Globe certified community.
 Discover New Zealand’s unique personality.

 While the world has been changing, we have been exploring.

 Welcome to New Zealand!
 On arrival at Auckland International Airport you are met by your Big Five representative and transferred by private vehicle to your accommodation near Mangawhai.
 About one hour and 45 minutes by road.
 Mangawhai sits on the East Coast of the North Island, nestled between the Pacific Coast and rolling farmland.
 To the north are Ruakaka and Whangarei and to the south, Matakana and Warkworth.
 The area has a diversity of elements including a naturally occurring harbor, sand spit and ocean frontage.
 The sand spit of dramatic dunes forms a protected channel.